 Thank you for choosing to submit your paper to us.
-These instructions will ensure we have everything required so your paper can move through peer review, production and publication smoothly.
-Please take the time to read and follow them as closely as possible, as doing so will ensure your paper matches the journal's requirements.
+These instructions will ensure that we have everything required, so your paper can move through peer review, production and publication smoothly.
+Please take the time to read and follow these as closely as possible, as doing so will ensure that your paper matches the journal's requirements.
 The detailed instructions for preparation of manuscript are provided below.
-For any further information you can contact at email@example.com .
+For any further information you can contact at

 - Do not include page numbers, headers, or footers.
-These will be added by the editors.
+These will be added by the editor.

 - Page size should be 8.5 x 11-inches.

 - All margins (left, right, top and bottom) should be 1.5 inches (3.8 cm), including tables and figures.

 - Use a single column layout with both left and right margins justified.

 - If figures are included, use high-resolution figures, preferably encoded as encapsulated PostScript (eps).

 - Manuscript must be typed in Times New Roman.

 Indent all paragraphs except those following a section heading.
 An indent should be 2 em-spaces.
 All text should be single spaced.
 Proof read the manuscript with care.
 After acceptance press copy of the manuscript will be sent to the authors and the final published version will be responsibility of the authors.

 All submissions must be in English.
 Authors should use , standard English grammar, including punctuation.
 The Elements of Style by William Strunk, Jr. and E. B. White (now in its fourth edition) is the "standard" guide, but other excellent guides (e.g., The Chicago Manual of Style, University of Chicago Press) exist as well.